BlackRock MuniHoldings Quality Fund II, Inc. (NYSE:MUE) Short Interest Up 19.4% in June

-BlackRock MuniHoldings Quality Fund II, Inc. (NYSE:MUE) saw a large increase in short interest in the month of June.
+BlackRock MuniHoldings Quality Fund II, Inc. (NYSE:MUE) saw a significant increase in short interest in June.
 As of June 15th, there was short interest totalling 3,700 shares, an increase of 19.4% from the May 31st total of 3,100 shares.
-Based on an average daily trading volume, of 38,000 shares, the days-to-cover ratio is currently 0.1 days.
+Based on an average trading volume of 38,000 shares, the days-to-cover ratio is currently 0.1 days.

-The firm also recently declared a monthly dividend, which will be paid on Monday, August 2nd.
-Shareholders of record on Thursday, July 15th will be issued a $0.0525 dividend.
-This represents a $0.63 annualized dividend and a yield of 4.44%.
-The ex-dividend date is Wednesday, July 14th.
+The company also recently announced a monthly dividend, which will be paid on Monday, August 2nd.
+Stockholders of record on Thursday, July 15th will be issued a dividend of $0.0525 per share.
+This represents a $0.63 annualized dividend and a dividend yield of 4.44%.
+The ex-dividend date of this dividend is Wednesday, July 14th.

 BlackRock MuniHoldings Quality Fund II Company Profile